hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 ```
 ````

-**Without any SCHEME FOR ADVECTION ...** keyword, the **SUPG OPTION** (Streamline Upwind Petrov Galerkin) keyword can be used to define if upwinding applies and what type of upwinding applies.
+**Without any SCHEME FOR ADVECTION ...** keyword, the **SUPG OPTION** (Streamline Upwind Petrov Galerkin) keyword defines if upwinding applies and what type of upwinding applies.
 The `SUPG OPTION` is a list of four integers that may take the following values:

 * `0` disables upwinding,
 * `1` enables upwinding with a classical SUPG scheme (recommended when the {term}`CFL` condition is unknown), and